Sobeston/zig.guide/chapter-1.md

 }
 ```

-Types that may be sliced are: arrays, multi pointers and slices.
+Types that may be sliced are: arrays, many pointers and slices.

 # Enums